schmidtseb/old_presentations/notes/conversion_factors.md

 ## Calculation of the dose

-Given a matrix $\hat N$ containing taken energy spectra for a source emitting a certain dose as their rows.
+Given a matrix $\hat N$, containing taken energy spectra for a source emitting a certain dose as their rows.
 Each row consists of 16 bins where the histogram itself was made by previously specified bin edges (see [section 'Optimization of bin edges'](#optimization-of-bin-edges)).
 The doses $\vec D$ for all spectra are calculated from the measured data $\hat N$ using a set of conversion factors $\vec \alpha$ via
 $$
 \vec D = \hat N \cdot \vec \alpha.